reflectoring/reflectoring.github.io/_posts/2018-05-27-testing-verticals-and-layers-spring-boot.md

 {% include sidebar_right %}

 Well-behaved software consists of highly cohesive modules that are loosely coupled to other modules.
-Each module takes care from user input on the web layer down to writing into and reading from the database.
+Each module takes care from user input in the web layer down to writing into and reading from the database.

-**This article presents a way to structure a Spring Boot application in vertical modules and discusses a way how to test the layers within one such module isolated from other modules using the testing features provided by Spring Boot**.
+This article presents a way to structure a Spring Boot application in vertical modules and discusses a way how to test the layers within one such module isolated from other modules using the testing features provided by Spring Boot.

 {% include github-project url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-testing" %}